Taft Broadcasting: 1939–1959

-The Taft family's involvement in broadcasting began in 1939 as Radio Cincinnati, Inc., when the Cincinnati Times-Star purchased WKRC radio from CBS.
+The Taft family's involvement in broadcasting began in 1939, when the Cincinnati Times-Star purchased WKRC radio from CBS.
+The paper formed Radio Cincinnati, Inc. as a subsidiary to operate the station.

 In April 1949, Taft's first TV station, WKRC-TV in Cincinnati, began broadcasting.

 In 1951, in its first expansion outside Ohio, Radio Cincinnati acquired a 20 percent interest in WBIR-AM-FM in Knoxville, Tennessee from father-and-son owners J. Lindsay and Gilmore Nunn.
 A year-and-a-half later, the Taft family increased its stake to 30 percent when the Nunns sold additional shares in that station to Martha and Robert Ashe, John P. Hart, and Radio Cincinnati.

 In 1953, Radio Cincinnati purchased WTVN-TV (now WSYX) in Columbus, Ohio, from Picture-Waves, Inc., controlled by Toledo attorney and broadcaster Edward Lamb.

 In 1954, the company bought WHKC radio in Columbus from United Broadcasting, then-owners of WHK in Cleveland; WHKC is renamed WTVN.

-In August 1956 WBIR-TV in Knoxville began broadcasting, under the same ownership structure as the WBIR radio stations.
+In August 1956, WBIR-TV in Knoxville began broadcasting, under the same ownership structure as the WBIR radio stations.

 In 1957, Radio Cincinnati purchased WBRC-AM-FM-TV in Birmingham, Alabama, from Storer Broadcasting.

 In 1958, the Cincinnati Times-Star was merged into the Cincinnati Post, published by the E.W.
 Scripps Company.
 Radio Cincinnati also purchased WKXP-TV in Lexington, Kentucky, from local interests and changed its call letters to WKYT-TV.

 In 1959, the company acquired the remaining 70 percent of WBIR-AM-FM-TV in Knoxville.
 Also in 1959, the Taft family merged its broadcasting subsidiaries into one, using the Taft Broadcasting Company name.
 Subsidiaries WBRC, Inc. (WBRC-AM-FM-TV), WTVN, Inc. (WTVN-TV), Radio Cincinnati, Inc. (WKRC-AM-FM-TV and WKYT-TV), and Radio Columbus, Inc. (WTVN-AM-FM) were merged on June 23, 1959 and WBIR, Inc. (WBIR-AM-FM-TV) was merged on February 1, 1960.